 Finally we got it - the children were starving and wanted whatever food was left over.
 They had worked out that if they took uneaten food from plates after people had had enough, did not steal the plates and did not hassle the diners, the restaurant owners would not stop them or chase them away.
 Incredible ... so Scott and I both left some food behind, and it too was cleaned off our plates into plastic bags.
 No words were exchanged and the children vanished into the night once they realized there were no further pickings available from our table.
 That episode has to be one of the saddest things I've ever experienced in all my years of travel - children reduced to such a pitiful state of hunger that they have to scrape left over food off diners' plates at restaurants.
 How the Khmer Rouge leaders who systematically destroyed Cambodia during the utter madness of their four years of rule managed to get away unpunished will forever remain one of the mysteries of the twentieth century.

-Aside : Pol Pot, whose real name was Saloth Sar (also known by the Khmer Rouge as "Brother Number 1"), was never captured or arrested.
+Pol Pot, whose real name was Saloth Sar (and known as "Brother Number 1" by the Khmer Rouge leadership), was never captured or arrested.
 He died in mysterious circumstances in April 1998 in the little village of Anlong Veng in the far north of Cambodia, not far from the Thai border.
 By that time the Khmer Rouge movement had become insignificant and irrelevant, and after Pol Pot's death it disappeared completely.

 We had lunch at a typical restaurant catering for Westerners - smart, clean and air-conditioned but with overpriced, mediocre food and terrible service.
 From that point on we resolved to eat only at the local street-side restaurants, which invariably served delicious food in an authentic setting.
 On the way back to our guest house we passed the massive Independence Monument, which contains multiple nagas (multi-headed serpents).